Part two of my guide to Yokohama ryuugaku life. Here’s a copy-and-paste of the table of contents quickjump:

 Something I’ve also heard is that the carriers will be rather stubborn about letting phones from other regions on their network, even though they’ll work fine.
 If you decide to opt for a new smartphone while you’re there, you can go for a 2-year plan and cancel it after a year, invoking an early termination fee of about $100 USD (under SoftBank)…I don’t know how much that turns out to be monthly.

-In The Diamond underground shopping mall at Yokohama Station, there is supposedly a SoftBank store that has English-speaking customer service.
+In the underground portion of the Joinus shopping mall at Yokohama Station, there is supposedly a SoftBank store that has English-speaking customer service.
 Should that fail, you can ask your tutor to assist you in getting a phone either at a retail store or at Yodobashi Camera — the basement floor of Yodobashi Yokohama has service counters for all the major carriers available, so go shop around.

 Paying Your Bills